 How do I know that a release is overbooked and what does it mean?

 When a release is overbooked, the timeline displays in red the time that the overbooking applies to.

-An overbooked release implies that you have assigned more work to the release that what can really get done by the manually assigned fixed end date.
+An overbooked release implies that you have assigned more work to the release, than the work that can realistically be done in time for the manually assigned fixed end date.